Oatmeal Tea to Reduce Abdominal Bloating

 In addition to adding oatmeal to your breakfast or snacks, you can make a tea from oats to enjoy before meals, which will help prevent abdominal gas and bloating.

 How many times a week do you feel like your belly is swollen after you eat?
 Believe it or not, this is very common in women.
+So, how do you reduce abdominal bloating?
+In fact, there are plenty of ways but one of the easiest is to make oatmeal tea.

 The cause is almost always related to that classic problem of fluid retention and poor digestion.
 It doesn’t matter if you’re overweight or in perfect shape.
 The bulging belly happens to many of us by the end of the day.